 Elf secretary to Father Christmas who can write in Arctic, English and other Latin-based alphabets, Greek, Russian, Runes and Elvish.
 His handwriting is spindly.

-Other characters briefly mentioned include Father Christmas' Green Brother, the Great Seal who lives beneath the ice, Snowbabies and reindeer.
+Other characters briefly mentioned include Father Christmas' Green Brother, Snowbabies and the Great Seal who lives beneath the ice.
 In midsummer when a lot of the North Pole's ice melts, seals can come out and visit.
+Curiously, the reindeer do not play a prominent role.

 What we Learn about Tolkien's Father Christmas